Sanskar-Agarwal/PacMan-In-Multiverse/README.md

   I have built this project on IntelliJ IDEA CE and have used 'openjdk16', however the code should run without using an integrated development environment (IDE) as well.

-  On IntelliJ -> Open Projects -> 'PacMan-In-Multiverse' -> 'PacMan Game' -> Open
+  On IntelliJ -> Open Projects -> 'PacMan-In-Multiverse' -> 'Game' -> 'pacman' -> Open

   You will need to set up an SDK for your project.
 Right click on your project, and select Open Module Settings.
 In module settings we need to choose our sdk, I have used 'openjdk16'